 Some programs allow students the choice of an area of concentration or theme.
-This option offers students a more in-depth knowledge of a subject area.
-Please refer to the relevant program section for concentration/theme requirements.
+This option offers students more in-depth knowledge of a subject area.
+Please refer to the relevant program section for concentration/ theme requirements.

-Where the concentration/theme is mandatory, students declare their choice when applying to the program.
-Where the concentration is an option, students indicate their choice by filling in the appropriate information on the Change of Major Form and submitting it to the Office of the Registrar.

-Change of Major forms must be submitted by the last day of the 12th week of classes of the fall or spring semester.
+Where the concentration/theme is mandatory, a student must declare his/her choice when applying to the program.
+Where the concentration is an option, a student must indicate his/ her choice by filling in the appropriate information on the Change of Major Form.
+Change of Major forms must be submitted to the office of the graduate program director by the last day of the 12th week of classes of the fall or spring semester.
 Change of Major forms will not be accepted during a summer term.
 Forms submitted by the deadline will be effective as of the following semester/term.
 The Change of Major Form is available from the Office of the Registrar.